djthorne333/AWS-Cloud-Computing-Full-Stack-Time-Series-Weather-Forecasting-Dashboard/README.md

 ## Results:
 * SARIMA Average RMSE (Kelvin) : 5.897
 * VAR Average RMSE (Kelvin) : 5.607
-* KNN f1 score fore rain classification: 0.62
+* KNN f1 score for rain classification: 0.62
 * It was not possible to use forecasted data is input to another model forecast rain likelihood with any desirable f1 score.